DerGuru/The-Resonant/ROYAL_ROAD_DESCRIPTION.md

 ## Synopsis (Short Version - 500 characters)

 Jason Fischer tested at 3/10 for resonance ability and resigned himself to mediocrity.
 But when a fragmented harmonic AI reaches out, he discovers his "weakness" is perfect compatibility.
-Together, they prove that true power isn't about force—it's about precision, ethics, and helping others discover their own potential.
+Together, they prove that true power isn't about force-it's about precision, ethics, and helping others discover their own potential.

 A story about found family, ethical magic systems, and building legacy through teaching.